flamwenco/40s-wiki-backup/why.md

 Tailoring for the needs at hand is elegant.
 If you normally type just letters, why carry around keys on the base layer for the numbers and the symbols?
 Expressing individuality is also a need, and smaller boards are easier and less expensive to customize than comparable larger ones.
 Some people like smaller boards with cool keycaps, cases and sound.

 Good layering can make small boards more efficient than large unlayered ones.
 Layers let keys do multiple jobs based on the other keys that are also pressed, just like the normal shift key does.
-Using 'shifted' layers for more than just capital letters means many keyboard uses can be done efficiently with just the keys next to the fingers, including writing programs or novels.
+Using 'shifted' layers for more than just capital letters means many keyboard uses can be done efficiently with just the keys right next to the fingers, including writing programs or novels.
 Using a large unlayered board means reaching further for keys that layers can put right under the fingers.

 ## Good layering